In five days, I will board a plane.

 Yes, I broke a toe.
 Although I shouldn’t complain (I left the U.S. last year with a ruptured disc in my back), the bone has yet to set after four weeks despite enough taping to scare a mummy.
 Just like last year, I’m forging ahead with plans, but damn it, I hate breaking bones without a good story.

 In January, I quietly celebrated 10 years of vagabonding – ironically, with a hiatus from blogging.
 Maybe that’s why you won’t hear my name whispered in travel conference circles anytime soon.
 But then again, this mediocre blog and handful of other travel sites have kept me fed, watered, and adventuring on the road since January 2006.
 Thank you for exposing your delicate eyeballs to these splintery tales!

 Things have changed over that decade of vagabonding; the scum of stagnancy never had a chance to settle.
 I confirmed this by rereading my very first travel journal from 10 years ago.
 I may as well have been peeking inside a stranger’s intimate diary that somehow predicts my own future.
 Even the squiggly scratches I loosely refer to as handwriting are different now.

 I’ve had a few people tell me how lucky I am, but that’s not true.
 Life isn’t some smoky casino filled with geriatric handle-pullers waiting on the ding! ding! ding!
 I didn’t “win” my current lifestyle.
 I jumped when the pan got hot, opened veins when ordered to bleed, broke legs when told to run, laughed and whimpered – often in the same day.
-I saved, sacrificed, stressed, loved, lost, drowned, soared, and crashed to do what I’m doing.
+I saved, sacrificed, stressed, loved, lost (Elin), drowned, soared, and crashed to do what I’m doing.